peteroupc/html3dutil/tutorials/glmath.md

 * **a&prime;**<sub>_y_</sub> = 0 &#x22c5; **a**<sub>_x_</sub> + 1 &#x22c5; **a**<sub>_y_</sub> + 0 &#x22c5; **a**<sub>_z_</sub> + ty
 * **a&prime;**<sub>_z_</sub> = 0 &#x22c5; **a**<sub>_x_</sub> + 0 &#x22c5; **a**<sub>_y_</sub> + 1 &#x22c5; **a**<sub>_z_</sub> + tz

-For example, we add the input x and `tx` to get the output x, and likewise for y and z.
+For example, we add the input x and `tx` to get the output x.
+If `tx` is 0, x remains unchanged.
+Likewise for y and z.

 Related functions: